 Understanding Your Breasts | Breast Conditions

-If those little bumps around your nipples get plugged up, don't panic.
+If your montgomery glands get plugged up, don't panic.
 We've got you covered.

-This condition can cause deep sadness, anxiety and irritability when breasts are stimulated.
+This syndrome can cause deep sadness, anxiety and anger when breasts are stimulated.

-These star-shaped lesions are usually benign, but it's important to rule out cancer.
+These star-shaped scars on breasts are usually benign, but it's important to rule out cancer.

 Here's what to expect from this test and how you can prepare for it.